qmk/qmk_firmware/docs/contributing.md

 Limited experimentation on the devices I have available shows that 7 is high enough to avoid confusing the kerpleplork, but I'd like to get some feedback from people with ARM devices to be sure.
 ```

+!> **IMPORTANT:** If you would like to contribute a bugfix or improvement to user code, such as non-default keymaps, userspace and layouts, be sure to tag the original submitter of the code in your PR.
+Many users, regardless of skill level with Git and GitHub, may be confused or frustrated at their code being modified without their knowledge.

 ## Documentation